mganjoo/alisha-and-milind-wedding/cli/README.md

 ## `wedding-manager load-fixtures PATH`

-Load fixtures into Firestore from data in fixtures/ folder
+Load fixtures into Firestore from data in fixtures json

 ```
 USAGE